 UNIV 1105: Introducing English Composition

 This course reviews essential components of clear and effective academic prose such as grammar, usage, punctuation, and sentence structure, audience analysis, and writing style.
-Also available as a drop-back for students enrolled in ENGL 1101.
+Also available as a catapult course for students enrolled in ENGL 1101.
 Please note that there is a deadline for the drop back process.

 UNIV 1108: Essentials of Math Modeling

 Offered as a preparatory course intended to be taken before MATH 1101, this class discusses the concepts of analyzing and describing real-world data using statistics, mathematical models, and other quantitative tools.
-Also available as a drop-back for students enrolled in MATH 1101.
+Also available as a catapult course for students enrolled in MATH 1101.

 UNIV 1110: Introduction to Pre-Calculus